ErrorTzy/writings/papers/WS_Draft.md

 Without language, we might still have ways to understand reality, perhaps through perception or mysterious experiences.
 But, this is not how metaphysics works.
 In metaphysics, we inevitably rely on sophisticated argument that relies on intuitive premises.
 But this has generated a long-standing worry in philosophy.
 Since medieval times, philosophers (e.g. nominalists) have been worrying that our intuition about the world comes from words instead of reality.
 Hence my question: when we try to talk about reality, which parts genuinely reflect how things are, and which parts are mere "shadows of language"?

-Indeed, this question appears central to almost all metaphysical problems.
+This question appears central to almost all metaphysical problems.
 For example,

 - Almost all natural languages have a subject-predicate structure.
 Should we then say, the world itself is constituted of objects and properties?
 - Grammatically we have predicates like 'good' or 'bad'.
 Then should we read them off our language and say there are such properties in the world?